KelvinHere/Yoga_Milestone_4/testing.md

     - GET: Request renders `checkout/checkout.html` with the checkout form and card payment option
     - POST: Request with correct field entries and card details creates an OrderForm and associated LineItems
     - STRIPE: When processing the order, when stripe returns a patmentIntent.status = succeeded, the order form will be submit to the checkout view and the cusotmer will have access to their purchases (see checkout success below).
+    - On a complete order an email is sent with an order confirmation to the email input on the checkout page.

 - **Error and Invalid request handling**